-As an avid narrowboat holiday couple, my husband David and I decided to try the Monmouthshire & Brecon canal in Wales
+As an avid narrowboat holiday couple, my husband David and I decided to try the Monmouthshire & Brecon Canal in Wales.

 Because of work commitments we only had a short weekend free to fit our trip in, so decided to pick our boat up Saturday morning and see how far we could get by mid-afternoon, then cruise back on Sunday morning.